 Because the review batch is processed before COLA mass change, reviews are processed using the old income amounts - prior to the COLA income update.
-When the COLA batch executes, and new income amounts are determined, a new notice may result.
-This will likely be different than the notice generated from the review batch.
+When EDBC is executed following the COLA batch, the new income amounts shall be used in the determination and a new notice may result.